 2. Prohibits permitting any person to drink any alcoholic beverage not purchased from the license holder on the premises covered by the license and not permitted by the license to be consumed on the premises (Section 114);

 3. Prohibits selling or furnishing any alcoholic beverages to a minor or a person visibly under the influence of any alcoholic beverage (Section 18).
 The City of Baltimore Liquor Board requires that a one-day liquor license be obtained and displayed at any event where beer and wine are sold.
-Information about the acquisition of permits is available from the Center for Student Involvement.
+Information about the acquisition of permits is available from the Center for Student Engagement and Inclusion.

 Regulations for the Marketing, Sale, Distribution, and Consumption of Alcoholic Beverages at University Events